Rhode Island: Professional

 Before the great expansion of athletic teams all over the country, Providence and Rhode Island in general played a great role in supporting teams.
 The Providence Grays won the first World Championship in baseball history in 1884.
 The team played their home games at the old Messer Street Field in Providence.
 The Grays played in the National League from 1878 to 1885.
 They defeated the New York Metropolitans of the American Association in a best of five-game series at the Polo Grounds in New York.
 Providence won three straight games to become the first champions in major league baseball history.
 Babe Ruth played for the minor league Providence Grays of 1914 and hit his only official minor league home run for them before the Grays' parent club, the Boston Red Stockings, recalled him.

+Rhode Island has deep history with the sport of soccer where the sport was played as early as 1886 when the state's first organized league would be founded, known as the Rhode Island Football Association (RIFA).
+One of their teams, the Pawtucket Free Wanderers, would establish themselves as a regional power and win the American Cup in 1893.
+The first championship game of the U.S. Open Cup was also held in 1914 in Pawtucket's Coates Field to a crowd of 10,000.
+Later, a team known as Pawtucket Rangers F.C. would win the 1941 edition of the U.S. Open Cup (then National Challenge Cup).
+The Rhode Island Oceaneers would later be founded, and went on to win the 1974 American Soccer League championship.
+Other former semiprofessional soccer teams of the modern era include the Rhode Island Stingrays of the USL Premier Development League, and the Rhode Island Reds of the National Premier Soccer League, with both leagues regarded as the fourth tier of American soccer.

-The now-defunct professional football team the Providence Steam Roller won the 1928 NFL title.
+The now-defunct professional football team known as the Providence Steamrollers won the 1928 NFL title.
 They played in a 10,000 person stadium called the Cycledrome.
-The Providence Steamrollers played in the Basketball Association of America which became the National Basketball Association.
+An unrelated basketball team also known as the Providence Steamrollers played in the Basketball Association of America, which would become the National Basketball Association.

-Rhode Island is also home to a top semi-professional soccer club, the Rhode Island Reds, which compete in the National premier soccer league, in the fourth division of U.S. Soccer.

-Rhode Island is home to one top level non-minor league team, the Rhode Island Rebellion rugby league team, a semi-professional rugby league team that competes in the USA Rugby League, the Top Competition in the United States for the Sport of Rugby League.
-The Rebellion play their home games at Classical High School in Providence.
+Rhode Island's only rugby league team was the Rhode Island Rebellion, a semi-professional team that was a founding member of the USA Rugby League, which was at the time the top competition in the United States for the sport of rugby league.
+The Rebellion played their home games at Classical High School in Providence.